Jarno458/TsRandomizer/ReadMe.md

 * Player obtains Meyef to early
 * Orb pedistal in room before emperor always spawn even if you didnt kill him yet
 * Position of randomizer credits inside credits screen is wrong
+* Chest in gear rooms are behind statue

 # Todo
 ##### Things i plan on doing in the future